BYD Dolphin review - our favourite new car

 - Intrusive safety aids

 We were promised an onslaught of cheap EVs when the Chinese manufacturers first announced their presence in Europe, and the BYD Dolphin is one of the first to truly fit that format.
 Don’t be dissuaded by its low list price or the unknown name – BYD is a big brand in its home country and the Dolphin is a talented all-rounder, backed up by a five-star Euro NCAP safety rating.
 There’s space for four, a good range, plenty of equipment and an agreeable driving experience.
-The biggest bargains are yet to come (the smaller 45kWh battery is due early 2024), but at just over £30k, the mid-to-high-spec Comfort could really shake up the lower end of the electric-car market.
-So much so in fact, that we've named it our Carbuyer Car of the Year for 2024.
+Now there are even bigger bargains to be had with the Active and Boost models’ smaller 45kWh battery and lower price.
+Even so, mid-range Comfort trim has really shaken up the small EV market – so much so in fact, that we named it our Carbuyer Car of the Year for 2024.

 BYD Dolphin models, specs and alternatives